 La Befana in Italy

 Although she doesn't arrive until January sixth, many Italian kids get as excited for La Befana as the do for Father Christmas.
-Like Father Christmas, La Befana leaves present for the children of Italy.
+Like Father Christmas, La Befana leaves presents for the children of Italy.
 She is said to be a witch who is looking for Jesus to give him gifts after his birth.
 Since she can't find baby Jesus, she leaves gifts for all the children.
-This is one Christmas tradition in Italy involves kids leaving out stockings for La Befana to fill, and if they are naughty, they'll get coal or vegetables instead of presents.
+This is one Christmas tradition in Italy that involves kids leaving out stockings for La Befana to fill, and if they are naughty, they'll get coal or vegetables instead of presents.